 Reliability of the IPAQ

 Relative reliability of the IPAQ exhibited a significant repeated measures correlation coefficient (r = 0.59; r2 = 0.26, p < 0.001) for Total SB.
-This is lower than that reported in the relatively younger population (36.8 ± 7.93 years) used in the original 12-country IPAQ study (1) (r = 0.83 ± 0.06, p ≤ 0.05) and lower than the UK population (r = 0.84, p ≤ 0.05) used in the aforementioned study.
+This is lower than that reported in the relatively younger population (36.8 ± 7.93 years) used in the original 12-country IPAQ study [1] (r = 0.83 ± 0.06, p ≤ 0.05) and lower than the UK population (r = 0.84, p ≤ 0.05) used in the aforementioned study.
 Whether the geographical location and therefore socio-economic factors of the participants (current study: Cheshire East Borough, vs. Craig, Marshall (1): Bristol) played a role in the differences between studies is unknown.
 It could be argued that, unlike the participants in our current study, the adults in the study of Craig, Marshall (1) were still employed and therefore, had a predictable structure in their day-to-day lives.
-However, older adults have been shown to also have similarly predictable daily routines (40), which they highly value (41).
+However, older adults have been shown to also have similarly predictable daily routines [40], which they highly value [41].
 Furthermore, the lack of systematic bias (Fig 2a) in the difference between first and second visit IPAQ Total SB may be highlighting this predictability in daily routines (Monk, Reynolds (40).
 On the other hand, large 95% CI (b = 1.51 ± 25.9 h·week-1) question the reliability of the IPAQ.

 The IPAQ measure of 10MVPA also displayed a moderate relative reliability coefficient (r = 0.69, r2 = 0.47, p < 0.001) but showed systematic bias (b = 6.37 ± 22.7 h·week-1, p = 0.025), thereby putting in question the reliability of the IPAQ for quantifying absolute MVPA in older persons.
-Unfortunately, our data cannot be compared with the 12-country IPAQ study as the previous study did not provide a suitable comparable measure of MVPA (1).
-However, the results of the current study are similar to previous IPAQ –Long Form reliability measures in Belgian older adults (r = 0.63) (27) and outperformed the reliability of the IPAQ – Long Form, Chinese (7 day format) which found no significant between week correlation (24).
+Unfortunately, our data cannot be compared with the 12-country IPAQ study as the previous study did not provide a suitable comparable measure of MVPA [1].
+However, the results of the current study are similar to previous IPAQ –Long Form reliability measures in Belgian older adults (r = 0.63) [22] and outperformed the reliability of the IPAQ – Long Form, Chinese (7 day format) which found no significant between week correlation [19].
 The presence of positive systematic bias (Fig 2B) and the majority of data points below the line of unity for 10MVPA (Fig 1B) may illustrate a learning effect following the completion of the first visit IPAQ or greater awareness of 10MVPA engagement.
 The greater awareness may be a result of a weeklong lifestyle surveillance by GENEA.
 However, is it hoped that the discrete and unrestrictive placement of GENEA (mid-thigh) would minimise any effect on the participant’s awareness of lifestyle.

 Validity of the IPAQ

-For measurement of time spent performing SB or MVPA, accelerometry is considered the gold standard (42).
-Moreover thigh-mounted accelerometry is deemed the most suitable for SB measures due to the change in thigh orientation that is common to the transition from standing to seated or reclined postures (43).
+For measurement of time spent performing SB or MVPA, accelerometry is considered the gold standard [42].
+Moreover thigh-mounted accelerometry is deemed the most suitable for SB measures due to the change in thigh orientation that is common to the transition from standing to seated or reclined postures [43].
 A strength of the current study is that it used a thigh-mounted triaxial GENEA that records the amount of static acceleration due to gravity.
-Using this knowledge, the in-house developed algorithm (CAS (44)) can calculate thigh orientation relative to the Earth’s surface to accurately determine whether the participant is standing, sitting down, lying sideways, or prone.
+Using this knowledge, the in-house developed algorithm (CAS [44]) can calculate thigh orientation relative to the Earth’s surface to accurately determine whether the participant is standing, sitting down, lying sideways, or prone.
 Furthermore, unlike earlier research that applied accelerometer cut-points, which were not validated for the population being studied, the CAS uses cut-off points validated against the energy expenditure (METs) of aged-matched older adults (in our laboratories) to determine the time spent performing different PA intensities.